me9hanics/AWS-job-posting-analysis/README.md

 - Data collection: Scraping and processing job postings from the karriere.at website, in specific categories (e.g. Data Science and Vienna).
 Specifically, we use the job titles and descriptions.
 - Key phrases extraction with AWS servives: Using Amazon Comprehend's `detect_key_phrases` and `detect_dominant_language` methods to extract key phrases from the job descriptions.

+For improving key phrase extraction, I filtered out stopwords (with `nltk` library methods) and detected German phrases (using the `langdetect` library).
+The results are plotted and manually evaluated.

-## Why not LinkedIn / Indeed ?
+## Why not LinkedIn / Indeed?

 LinkedIn and Indeed have indicated in their `robots.txt` that they do not allow web scraping of their job postings.
 If you are not familiar with the concept of `robots.txt`, it's basically a programmatic ruleset provided by the website provider intended for bots that gather information from website, defining which subpages are allowed to be inspected and used for information processing.<br>
-(Indeed does not allow `/Jobs` subdirectory to be scraped - meanwhile LinkedIn might [allow scraping to some limits for any user](https://evaboot.com/blog/does-linkedin-allow-scraping#3-linkedin-scraping-limitations), it requires logging in with a real account to view job postings, making it not worth the risk considering their strict policies and [powerful prevention teams](https://www.linkedin.com/blog/engineering/trust-and-safety/using-deep-learning-to-detect-abusive-sequences-of-member-activi).)
+(Indeed does not allow the `/Jobs` subdirectory to be scraped.
+Meanwhile, LinkedIn might [allow scraping to some limits for any user](https://evaboot.com/blog/does-linkedin-allow-scraping#3-linkedin-scraping-limitations), it requires logging in with a real account to view job postings, making it not worth the risk considering their strict policies and [powerful prevention teams](https://www.linkedin.com/blog/engineering/trust-and-safety/using-deep-learning-to-detect-abusive-sequences-of-member-activi).)

-We have to suffice to karriere.at, and company websites for now, those do not disallow our bot's data collection.
+We have to suffice to karriere.at, and enterprise websites, those do not disallow our bot's data collection.

 A reasonable goal in the future is to collect a set of companies hiring in relevant fields, check their website if their `robots.txt` allows scraping, and using the implemented scraping tools to collect job postings from each website.
-For this reason, much of the code is designed to be modular, instead of hardcoded and specific.
+For such reasons, much of the code is designed to be modular, instead of hardcoded and specific to karriere.at.

 ## Data collection

+*Note: the data collection since has been updated to not use Selenium for the URL collection and general data collection part, and likely will be improved to only use requests to get description as well.
+See the `KarriereATScraper().gather_data()` method.*

-Scraping job postings with descriptions from the karriere.at website is in some retrospect simple, but challenging.<br>
+Scraping job postings with descriptions from the karriere.at website is in some retrospect simple, but nontrivial.<br>
-There seems to be no restrictions to even HTTP requests with no authentication, and often, simple web scraping tricks work to gather some information.
-However, quite often the simple methods might not return desired results, making it beneficial to use more advanced tools - in particular, `Selenium`.
-Even to job posting subpages a simple request will not return the full HTML, we need to use a headless browser to render the page, and then scrape.
+There seem to be no restrictions to even HTTP requests with no authentication, and often basic web scraping tricks work to gather some information.
+However, the simple methods do not always return desired results (especially not all postings, just a subsection), making it preferable to use more advanced tools.
+I used `Selenium` to render webpages and scrape instead - even for job posting subpages a simple request will not return the full HTML, thus the need use a headless browser like Selenium.

-We cannot just open job postings directly, those have IDs that we can find through firstly opening category pages, and gathering the IDs from there.
-Then, we can open each job posting page and scrape the description.
+We cannot open job postings directly as those have IDs in their URLs.
+The IDs can be found through firstly opening category pages and gathering the IDs from there.
+Afterwards, we can open each job posting page and scrape the description.

-Based on this, the pipeline consists of two parts, with the following steps:
+Based on this, the pipeline consists of two parts with the following steps:

 **Part 1**: Gathering job posting IDs
 - Constructing the to-be-scraped URLs from the base URL and categories - this is quite straightforward as the website uses a simple URL structure.